n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.lingvanex.md

 # LingvaNex

-The LingvaNex node allows you to automate work in LingvaNex, and integrate LingvaNex with other applications. n8n has built-in support for a wide range of LingvaNex features, including translating data.
+The LingvaNex node allows you to automate work in LingvaNex, and integrate LingvaNex with other applications. n8n has built-in support for translating data with LingvaNex.

 On this page, you'll find a list of operations the LingvaNex node supports and links to more resources.